 Oak App: Using the Design Sprint to redesign a digital product

 Oak is a meditation and breathing app where users can track their progress and goals.
 Our challenge with Oak was to help them 1) redesign their Meditation Select screen.
 And 2) do it all remotely!

-What started as a redesign of one screen, turned into an overhaul of the entire app.
-Using the Design Sprint process allowed us to complete what normally would be a long tiring process in a slight four weeks.
+What started as a redesign of one screen turned into an overhaul of the entire app.
+Using the Design Sprint method allowed us to complete what would normally be a long, tiring process in a slight four weeks.
 The Sprint framework also gave us a watertight process to rely on to avoid unnecessary discussions and pondering, which is oh-so-important when collaborating with a remote team in remote work settings.
 Being featured as the App of the Day in the AppStore AND Product Hunt was a cherry on top of this Sprint.

 Read more on how Oak leveraged the power of the Design Sprint here.